Glareone/CKAD-Kubernetes-for-developers/README.md

 `kubectl cluster-info`
 `kubectl gel all` - retrieve all inf about pods, deployments, etc.
   - you also can use `-o wide` parameter to see extra information
+  - `--show-labels` labels attached to pods will be shown.
+They will help you identify pods

 `kubectl run [cont-name] --image=[image-name]`
 `kubectl port-forward [pod] [ports]` - configure your proxy to expose your POD.